 Any one-way ride.
 Any bus or tram.
 Anywhere in South Yorkshire.

-From 1 November you'll pay a maximum of £2 on your bus or tram journey with new capped single fares.
+You'll pay a maximum of £2 on your bus or tram journey with new capped single fares.
 This will save customers up to 50% on some trips and reduce the cost of over 700,000 journeys that currently cost more than £2.